Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 A Toast to the Comeback

 It’s been fascinating to see saison beer make its way back into the spotlight here in France.
-I remember when finding anything beyond a standard lager felt like a real challenge, but now, with brewers really leaning into these farmhouse roots, there’s so much more to explore.
-It feels like a genuine revival, bringing back these old-school flavors with a modern twist.
-So next time you’re looking for a beer, I really encourage you to seek out a saison.
-It’s a taste of history, brewed right here, and honestly, it’s just plain delicious.
+I remember when finding anything past a basic lager felt like a real challenge but now, with brewers really leaning into that farmhouse origins thing, there’s just so much more to look into.
+It feels almost like a revival, like they’re bringing back those old flavors with a modern little twist.
+So next time you’re hunting for a beer, I’d honestly encourage you to go find a saison.
+It’s a taste of history, brewed right here and, yeah, it’s pretty much simply delicious.

 Frequently Asked Questions